souhhcong/My-Anime-List-scraper/README.md

 ```

 ### Warnings
-:warning: **Constant usages can lead to restriction by MAL sites**: Be very careful here!
+:warning: **Constant usages can lead to restriction by MAL sites.**